Few upper beginner/intermediate classical guitar pieces are more popular than Francisco Tárrega‘s Lágrima (meaning tears).

-The fingerings and left hand positions found in this score are based on my own experience and comfort with the piece.
-As with every notation I offer, efficiency of movement and melodic integrity are the primary considerations taken into account.
+The fingerings and left hand positions in the score are based on my own experience and comfort with the piece.
+As with every notation I offer, efficiency of movement and melodic integrity are the primary considerations I take into account.

 This score also features a glissando in measure 9, which is a slide from one pitch to another.
 In this case, finger 2 begins on the first string G natural (fret 3) and slides up the first string to C natural (fret 7).
-While also optional, slides such as these are a characteristic feature commonly found in Tárrega’s music, and in music of the Romantic era in general.
+While also optional, slides like this are a characteristic feature in Tárrega’s music, and in music of the Romantic era in general.
 Furthermore, I recommend you incorporate the glissando because it sounds awesome!